-Move On When Ready (MOWR) is a program designed for high school students.
-Qualified students simultaneously receive high school credit(s) and college credit for courses taken at a post-secondary school.
-The Counseling Office will host an information meeting in the fall for interested students and parents.
-SAT or ACT scores are required.
-Requirements vary per college.
-Check with the institution for admission requirements and procedures.
+Dual Enrollment is a program designed for high school students.
+Qualified students simultaneously receive high school credit(s) and college credit(s) for courses taken at a post-secondary school.
+The Counseling Office hosts an information meeting each fall for interested students and parents.
+SAT, ACT, or other test scores may be required, and academic requirements vary per college.
+Cartersville High School requires that students have a 3.0 academic unweighted GPA to take any academic courses and a 2.5 academic unweighted GPA to take vocational courses.
+Check with the institution for additional admission requirements and procedures.
 If you are interested, you must: